-What is Corporate Treasury?
+What is a Corporate Treasury?

-Corporate treasury refers to the financial management of a corporation's cash and financial assets.
+The meaning of corporate treasury refers to the financial management of a corporation's cash and financial assets.
 The corporate treasury team is responsible for managing the company's liquidity, ensuring that the company has sufficient cash to meet its operational and strategic needs, and managing the company's exposure to financial risks.

 The primary goal of the corporate treasury team is to optimize the company's financial resources in order to maximize value for the shareholders.
 This involves balancing the need to maintain sufficient liquidity to support ongoing operations with the desire to generate returns on excess cash and investments.